North Brunswick wins 2A track and field championship

-For the second straight year the North Brunswick men's track and field team has won the 2A State Championship.
+The North Brunswick men's track and field team has won the 2A State Championship for the third year in a row.

+The Scorpions scored 71 points 25 points better than runner-ups Forest Hills.

+North Brunswick won the 4 x 100 relay with a time of 42.51.
+Jayhlen Washington took home a pair of individual wins in the Long Jump traveling 22' 06.75" and the Triple Jump striding 48' 05".

 WECT